Gradient estimates for semigroups associated with stochastic differential equations driven by cylindrical L\'{e}vy processes: Abstract

 \section{Abstract}

-We study Euler-Maruyama numerical schemes of stochastic differential equations driven by stable L\'{e}vy processes with i.i.d. stable components.
-We obtain a uniform-in-time approximation error in Wasserstein distance.
+Via a Bismut-Elworthy-Li formula from \cite{kulik2023gradient}, we derive uniform gradient estimates for transition semigroups associated with stochastic differential equations driven by a large class of cylindrical L\'{e}vy processes which includes the important case of cylindrical $\alpha$-stable processes.
+As the first application, we formulate a Stein's method for quantitative approximation of the invariant measure of these stochastic differential equations in Wasserstein distance.
+As the second and main application, we study Euler-Maruyama numerical schemes of stochastic differential equations driven by stable L\'{e}vy processes with i.i.d. stable components and obtain a uniform-in-time approximation error in Wasserstein distance.
 Our approximation error has a linear dependence on the stepsize, which is expected to be tight, as can be seen from an explicit calculation for the case of an Ornstein-Uhlenbeck process.
-We also obtain a uniform-in-time approximation error when Pareto noises are used in the discretization scheme.